maozgal/maozgal.github.io/motion_layout.md

 </MotionScene>
 ```

-For this property, we want to see the path.
+For this property, we want to actually see the path.
 * Go to ```activity_main.xml``` and add the following line to the root view :

 ``` bash